Justitia: Fair and Efficient Scheduling of Task-parallel LLM Agents with Selective Pampering: Motivation

-To verify the effectiveness of the above insight, we conduct a testbed experiment as shown in Fig.~\ref{fig:testbed_example}.
-We submitted two DocMerging applications simultaneously to an LLaMA2-7B model deployed on a single A100 GPU, with a total GPU block number of 459.
-As shown in Fig.~\ref{fig:fair}, under instantaneous fair sharing, each application is restricted to its fair share (as indicated by the KV block usage), resulting in an average JCT of 210 s.
-However, if we prioritize the applications sequentially (based on the job completion order in Fig.~\ref{fig:sequential}), the average JCT drops to 166 s ---without delaying any single application compared to the fair-sharing case in Fig.~\ref{fig:fair}.
+To confirm, we conduct a testbed experiment as shown in Fig.~\ref{fig:testbed_example}.
+Note that to avoid repeated computations, the intermediate feature states of the generated tokens are cached for later usage during the inference process (called KV cache)~\cite{gao2025fast}, thus the KV cache space is a key resource contended on GPUs.
+We submit two DocMerging agents simultaneously to an LLaMA2-7B model deployed on a single A100 GPU, with a total KV cache block number of 459.
+As shown in Fig.~\ref{fig:fair}, under instantaneous fair sharing, each agent is restricted to use its fair share (as indicated by the KV block usage), resulting in an average \emph{job (agent) completion time}, or JCT, of 210 s.
+However, if we prioritize the agents sequentially (based on the job completion order in Fig.~\ref{fig:sequential}), the average JCT drops to 166 s ---without delaying any single agent compared to the fair-sharing case in Fig.~\ref{fig:fair}.
+This verifies the effectiveness of \emph{selective pampering}.

-\phm{Predictability of application-level resource demands.} Note that to attain the previous scheduling effect, we need to estimate the application completion order prior to application execution.
-While existing serving methods~\cite{lin2024parrot,vtc,fairserve,vllm} treat the LLM inference duration as a blackbox, we find that would be too conservative for LLM applications.

-In fact, we find it is indeed promising to realize demand-aware application scheduling.
-Since each LLM application is designed for specific use cases, the resource demands of which are relatively stable across different execution runs.
-Fig.~\ref{fig:app_demand} shows the execution information (input/output length) of specific inference stages in the two LLM applications over 100 trial runs, which exhibits strong demand correlations.
-For example, \texttt{generate-queries} inferences in Fact-Verification application all have an input token length between 360 and 380.
-Meanwhile, since the LLM applications are often hosted on the cloud as a public service~\cite{assistants_api}, the application-specific execution information previously profiled would be readily available to the service providers.
-In that sense, the application viewpoint can bring promising opportunities for demand estimation.
-Moreover, our previous scheduling insight can bear a certain level of demand prediction errors, as long as the resultant scheduling order is not affected.